Frequently Asked Questions

 Are you looking for additional members for committees?

-Applications are now open for Marketing, Event Production, and Data/Numbers committees, and we seek broad representation of all library types on every committee.
+Applications are now open for Event Production and Data/Numbers committees, and we seek broad representation of all library types on every committee.
 APPLY HERE to join us.

 What is Illinois Libraries Present doing to ensure the voices on ILP committee represent and include BIPOC library staff?
 Regional diversity from across the state?